-- Non-musical plays often align with student curricula and may feature stars your students will know.
-These plays can be limited runs, so be sure to plan accordingly and think about alternate choices.
+- Try a play!
+Non-musical plays often align with curricula.
+These plays can be limited runs, so be sure to plan accordingly.

-- Any show can be a valuable educational experience.
-We can help you connect the theatrical event with the classroom and create an enriching trip for your students.
+- Connect the theatre with the classroom.
+Create an enriching trip for your students.
 Our study guides are a great place to start.

-- If you’re concerned about choosing a show, please call us at 866-302-0995.
+- Need help?
+Call us at 866-302-0995.
 We talk to educators every day and can guide you through the process.

 Planning Your Student Trip

-- Some student-friendly shows are in high demand.
-Order early, and try to include alternate shows or dates in your request.
+- Order early.
+Some student-friendly shows are in high demand.
+Try to include alternate shows or dates in your request.

-- Payment policies vary by show, and remember that you don’t have to pay when you request.
-It’s best to request the maximum number of tickets you think you’ll need and adjust your numbers down at the time of payment.
+- When do I pay?
+Payment policies vary by show, and you don’t have to pay when you request.
+Request the maximum number of tickets you think you’ll need and adjust your numbers down when you pay.

-- NYC is the safest large city in the U.S., but it is busy and can be confusing for students.
-Bring as many chaperones as you can, and be sure to talk to your students about safety before your trip.
+- Be city smart.
+NYC is the safest large city in the U.S., but it is busy.
+Bring plenty of chaperones and talk to your students about safety before your trip.

-- Midtown streets can be busy and congested.
-Depending on the distance between your activities (show, dining, workshop, etc.), you might want to consider walking with your group.
+- Use your feet or the subway.
+Depending on the distance between your activities (show, dining, workshop, etc.), walking or taking the subway with your group may be faster.

-- If you’ve booked a workshop, please add some time to get everyone through building security and in and out of the rehearsal studio via the elevators.
+- Workshop check-in.
+It takes time to get everyone though building security and in and out of the rehearsal studio.